Quas1Dev/QuasiDev/categories/_batch/variáveis-de-ambiente.md

 Informa a arquitetura do processador da máquina.
 O valor é geralmente x86 (para processadores de 32-bits) ou AMD64 (para processadores 64-bits).

-PSModulePath:
+PSModulePath

+Contém uma lista de pastas onde encontrar módulos e recursos para o PowerShell.

+USERNAME

-USERNAME :  Nome do usuário conectado na máquina.
+Nome do usuário conectado na máquina.

+windir

-windir: caminho para o diretório que contém os arquivos do Windows.
+Caminho para o diretório que contém os arquivos do Windows.

-NUMBER_OF_PROCESSORS:

-PROCESSOR_LEVEL:

-PROCESSOR_IDENTIFIER:

-PROCESSOR_REVISION:
+NUMBER_OF_PROCESSORS

+Quantidade de processadores na máquina, contando os núcleos.

+PROCESSOR_LEVEL

+PROCESSOR_IDENTIFIER

+PROCESSOR_REVISION

 This means that if you try to execute any program or script without specifying its extension then each of the values of PATHEXT will be appended one at a time until the full command name (including its extension) is found.
 For example, if you have a program called MyCopy.exe, then it is sufficient to type “MyCopy” and the .EXE extension will be automatically deduced.